 - 2.1 The Warwick District Local Plan (1996 2011) was adopted in 2007, with the majority of policies 'saved' in September 2010.
 The site currently lies outside the Village Envelope for Lapworth and Kingswood as set out in the saved polices of the adopted Local Plan.
 The area lies within the Warwickshire Green Belt, which washes over the site and the adjoining settlements. - 2.2 A new Local Plan is currently being prepared to replace the adopted plan.
-Key Issues consultation took place in May 2011 and Warwick District Council is currently consulting on Preferred Options for the new Local Plan (New Local Plan Preferred Options, May 2012). - 2.3 The Preferred Options consultation proposes a level of growth for the District of 600 homes per annum between 2011 and 2029.
-This includes a total of 830 new homes within villages.
-Lapworth is identified as one of the larger villages in the District, and is proposed to accommodate 100 new dwellings over the plan period.
-The village would be removed from the Green Belt and a revised Green Belt boundary would be drawn to allow for development.
+Key Issues consultation took place in May 2011, followed by consultation on Preferred Options in May 2012.
+Warwick District Council is currently consulting on a Revised Development Strategy. - 2.3 The Revised Development Strategy consultation proposes a level of growth for the District of 12,300 homes between 2011 and 2029.
+This includes a total of 1,000 new homes within villages.
+Lapworth is identified as a Primary Service Village, and is proposed to accommodate 100-150 new dwellings over the plan period.
+The village would be removed from the Green Belt and a revised Green Belt boundary and village envelope would be drawn to allow for development.